 However, this article seeks to zoom in on Malta as one of the top ten destinations of choice for students who want to improve their English abilities.

 So, what makes teaching English in Malta such a competitive industry?
-There is more than one reason why more than 80 000 students from Europe, Asia and South America flock to Malta every year to learn English.
+There is more than one reason why more than 80 000 students from Europe, Asia, and South America flock to Malta every year to learn English.
 Here are a few of the perks.

 Immersion in an English Environment

-In contrast to these countries, the attraction of Maltese EFL schools in particular is that they boast an excellent curriculum in addition to immersion in an English-speaking environment which plays a key role in students’ success.
+In contrast to these countries, the attraction of Maltese EFL schools, in particular, is that they boast an excellent curriculum in addition to immersion in an English-speaking environment which plays a key role in students’ success.

 Government Regulation of English Schools

 The effectiveness of Malta’s EFL programs has arisen, to a large extent, due to the existence of legislation that requires English schools to meet a certain standard.
-In our opinion, Malta is one of the few countries in the world to have their English schools regulated in such a fashion.
+In our opinion, Malta is one of the few countries in the world to have its English schools regulated in such a fashion.

 Since it started in 1963, Malta’s EFL industry has grown exponentially and continues to remain an important part of the economy.
 Studies have shown that English students tend to stay in the country for a longer period than most other tourists, which is why this program is so well-supported by the state.

 Many students in Malta want to learn English to work in the tourism industry.
 Here’s a nice resource to recommend to them: English tourism book.